giolomsa/applicaster-iOS-assignment/README.md

 # applicaster-iOS-assignment

-The applicarion displays a list of posts coming from two diference JSON feeds.
+The applicarion displays a list of posts from two diference JSON feeds.

-Using URLSession application parse JSON, decodes it using Codable protocol and displays posts in UITableView.
+Using URLSession application parses JSON, decodes it using Codable protocol and displays posts in UITableView.

 ## About technology